GenericMappingTools/gmt/doc_modern/rst/source/GMT_Changes.rst

    baseline angles to be interpreted as *orientations*, i.e., they will be modified to fall in the -90/+90 range when **-F**\ ...\ **+A** is set.

-*  :doc:`psrose` can now control the attributes of vectors in a windrose diagram via **-M**.
+*  :doc:`rose` can now control the attributes of vectors in a windrose diagram via **-M**.

 *  :doc:`psxy` have seen numerous enhancements.
 New features include